kubecost/docs/install-and-configure/advanced-configuration/gpu.md

   -f values-dcgm.yaml
 ```

-Ensure the DCGM Exporter Pods are in a running state and only on the nodes with NVIDIA GPUs.
+Ensure the DCGM Exporter pods are in a running state and only on the nodes with NVIDIA GPUs.

 ```sh
 kubectl -n dcgm-exporter get pods